 Westport Alimony Lawyers

 Alimony typically comes into play when divorcing parties earn vastly different incomes.
 The Connecticut Judicial Branch Law Libraries provides a guide to this issue.
-This summary reports that “the generally accepted purpose of alimony is to enable a spouse who is disadvantaged through divorce to enjoy a standard of living commensurate with the standard of living during marriage.”
-It also states that alimony is “money a court requires one spouse to pay the other spouse for support before and/or after the divorce is granted.
-If you do not ask for alimony at the final hearing, you can never get it in the future.”
+This summary reports that "the generally accepted purpose of alimony is to enable a spouse disadvantaged through divorce to enjoy a standard of living commensurate with the standard of living during marriage."
+It also states that alimony is "money a court requires one spouse to pay the other spouse for support before and/or after the divorce is granted.
+If you do not ask for alimony at the final hearing, you can never get it in the future."

 The factors the courts will evaluate in determining the issue of alimony can include but are not limited to: